jjmr007/CIPs/CIPS/cip-2.md

 }
 ```

+Otherwise, the response returned by the Circle payment platform API, to the requests generated from the API-KEY of a Funnelled Account, must be an error message, and the request must be repudiated from the Circle's platform.
+Something like: "`funneled account, please fill a request for a general purpose account`".

 ## Rationale

-User pain points:

-Using signed messages, specially combined with an account contract that holds funds, and multiple disposable ether-less keys that can sign on its behalf, solves many of these pain points.
+The currently existing alternatives for the tokenization of shares by small and medium-size companies, which can be offered to the public, through some mechanism that save them from the cumbersome process of the bureaucracy of regulatory entities, are practically non-existent in the market of financial services; such alternatives clearly are not within the current state of the art.

+The implementation of channeled accounts would give Circle an unmatched competitive advantage in this field of financial services, and would translate into a significant increase of its demand for its services.

 ### Usage examples

-This scheme opens up a great deal of possibilities on interaction as well as different experiments on business models:
+There are endless possibilities of use for this idea, but below I will present at least two:

-* Apps can create individual identities contract for their users which holds the actual funds and then create a different private key for each device they log into.
+* _Payroll Implementation_: Apps can create individual identities contract for their users which holds the actual funds and then create a different private key for each device they log into.
 Other apps can use the same identity and just ask to add permissioned public keys to manage the device, so that if one individual key is lost, no ether is lost.
-* An app can create its own token and only charge their users in its internal currency for any ethereum transaction.
+* _Dividend Distribution_: its own token and only charge their users in its internal currency for any ethereum transaction.
 The currency units can be rounded so it looks more similar to to actual amount of transactions: a standard transaction always costs 1 token, a very complex transaction costs exactly 2, etc. Since the app is the issuer of the transactions, they can do their own Sybil verifications and give a free amount of currency units to new users to get them started.
-* A game company creates games with a traditional monthly subscription, either by credit card or platform-specific microtransactions.
-Private keys never leave the device and keep no ether and only the public accounts are sent to the company.
-The game then signs transactions on the device with gas price 0, sends them to the game company which checks who is an active subscriber and batches all transactions and pays the ether themselves.
-If the company goes bankrupt, the gamers themselves can set up similar subscription systems or just increase the gas price.
-End result is a **ethereum based game in which gamers can play by spending apple, google or xbox credits**.
-* A standard token is created that doesn’t require its users to have ether, and instead allows tokens to be transferred by paying in tokens.
-A wallet is created that signs messages and send them via whisper to the network, where other nodes can compete to download the available transactions, check the current gas price, and select those who are paying enough tokens to cover the cost. **The result is a token that the end users never need to keep any ether and can pay fees in the token itself.**
-* A DAO is created with a list of accounts of their employees.
-Employees never need to own ether, instead they sign messages, send them to whisper to a decentralized list of relayers which then deploy the transactions.
-The DAO contract then checks if the transaction is valid and sends ether to the deployers.
-Employees have an incentive not to use too many of the companies resources because they’re identifiable.
-The result is that the users of the DAO don't need to keep ether, and **the contract ends up paying for it's own gas usage**.

 ## Backwards Compatibility